cogito-finance/cogito-token-contracts/README.md

 # Smart contract requirements:
-* Smart contract of the EPC-20 standard token;
+* Smart contract of the ERC-20 standard token;
 * The maximum number of tokens is 1.000.000.000;
-* Long name of the token: Rejuve Token;
+* Long name of the token: Cogito Governance Token;
-* Short name of the token: RJV;
+* Short name of the token: CGV;
 * Decimal - 6;
 * Mint token function;
 * Functions of pause is to pause/unpause the transfers on the contract;